 The existing side profile of the building, which is an addition of a square shape (street front shop typology) and a traditional apexed roof (residential courtyard typology) was the direct inspiration of the project, as an iconic representation of the essence of the Baitasi area.

-The side profile was marked with a white outline to both deliniate the facade and to draw the eye to the various architectural details included in the facade.
+The side profile was marked with a white outline to both delineate the facade and to draw the eye to the various architectural details included in the facade.
 Once demolition within the building was underway some interesting layers of history were releaved within the original ceiling and walls.
 The architects therefore decided to use these original features as part of the exhibition, restoring one side while simply preserving the other.
 For the front facade local regulations were followed using a similar window frame style and size and sinage which matched with the other store fronts.

 Gaobeidian – Giri International Art Center

-The second project studio O introduced was a delapidated warehouse space which was converted into an art center.
-The requirments were to create some additional exhibition and studio space which required the demolition and new construction of two buildings, as well as the renovation of several large existing hangers.
+The second project studio O introduced was a dilapidated warehouse space which was converted into an art center.
+The requirements were to create some additional exhibition and studio space which required the demolition and new construction of two buildings, as well as the renovation of several large existing hangers.
 The main focus of this project was to create a dialogue between existing and new buildings through a common design language.
 This included creating a blend of indoor and outdoor public spaces along the facade, as well as throughout, one of the existing buildings.

-The use of new materials also played an important role, with the perforated and sheet metal cladding mimicing the industrial architecture of its surroundings.
+The use of new materials also played an important role, with the perforated and sheet metal cladding mimicking the industrial architecture of its surroundings.
 The new building was created in the same shape and structural style as the existing, the shiny metal facade reflecting the existing red brick of the building opposite it.
-Eight types of concrete, in varying shades of natural colouring further helped to blend buildings and landscape toghether.
+Eight types of concrete, in varying shades of natural colouring further helped to blend buildings and landscape together.